mrpfd/react-coding-challenge/README.md

 ## Bonus Objectives
 - How we would use Dark mode on other potential routes/components in a bigger application.
 Would your solution work for this?
 - How we can apply a class to the `html` DOM element

+## Dependancies
+The only dependency for this challenge is NodeJS/NPM.
+Aside from your editor of choice, you should not need any additional software to complete this challenge.